zertyz/reactive-mutiny/PLANNING.md

 # Done

+**(f20)** 2024-03-02: Expose `BoundedOgreAllocator` functionalities to the `ChannelProducer`:
+Some users of our trait -- specially `reactive-messaging` -- work in close relation with `ChannelProducer`s.
+To allow them to have a simpler type system, we should add more items to our trait to intermediate the talk with the underlying allocator:
+  1) Allocate a slot
+  2) Free an allocated slot
+  3) Upgrade the medium version, as this API change introduces backwards incompatibilities
+  4) Bonus: The above lets us easily add a `.send_with_async(async_producer_closure)` method.
+Lets do it!

 **(r19)** 2024-03-02: Flexibilize our `OgreAllocator`:
 Currently, our `OgreAllocator` is better described as a `BoundedOgreAllocator` -- due to the fact that allocated slots have an `id`.